COMPUTE-LU/AI4MedLife_imaging_2021/README.md

 People auditing the course cannot take part in the examinations or receive credits.

+## Teams channel
+Course participants will be invited to the COMPUTE member team on Teams.
+There you can find the AI for images and video channel in which you can discuss the lab exercise and other course content.
+You can also use it after the course as a peer learning group to exchange experiences or find more things to learn together or projects to collaborate on.

 ## Additional resources (optional)
 You can find optional additional training material to deepen your knowledge on https://github.com/Aitslab/training.